vacp2p/rfc/content/docs/rfcs/46/README.md

 # Abstract

-This document extends the [libp2p gossipsub specification](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md) specifying gossipsub Tor push, a gossipsub-internal way of pushing messages into a gossipsub network via Tor.
+This document extends the [libp2p gossipsub specification](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md) specifying gossipsub Tor Push, a gossipsub-internal way of pushing messages into a gossipsub network via Tor.
-Tor push adds sender identity protection to gossipsub.
+Tor Push adds sender identity protection to gossipsub.

 **Protocol identifier**: /meshsub/1.1.0

-Note: Gossipsub Tor push does not have a dedicated protocol identifier.
+Note: Gossipsub Tor Push does not have a dedicated protocol identifier.
 It uses the same identifier as gossipsub and works with all [pubsub](https://github.com/libp2p/specs/tree/master/pubsub) based protocols.
-This allows nodes that are oblivious to Tor push to process messages received via Tor push.
+This allows nodes that are oblivious to Tor Push to process messages received via Tor Push.

 # Background